The Best Hotel Room Views in the World

 This five-star hotel is set among the swirling sands of the Rub' al Khali desert in Abu Dhabi’s Empty Quarter.
 It boasts 205 rooms, villas and suites, as well as four dining options, a fitness centre, a spa, a swimming pool and a tennis court.
 But let’s be honest, you’re really here for the fabulous views of the sand dunes.
 Watch the orange glow of the sunset, look for desert wildlife, observe caravans of camels and admire glittering golden sands as far as the eye can see, all from the comfort of your room.

 Imagine cooling off in your own private pool while gazing out across the deep blue waters of Phang Nga Bay, with an array of emerald green forested pinnacles spread out before you.
-Well, that’s exactly what you’ll get at the 5* Six Senses Yao Noi in Phuket.
+Well, that’s exactly what you’ll get at the 5* Six Senses Yao Noi.
+Accessible via speedboat from Phuket or Krabi, this is one of our favourite resorts in Thailand.
 With sea views all around, even when you’re in bed, you too can wake up surrounded by nature – or even hire a kayak to get a closer look.
 Better yet, the hotel offers top-notch facilities including spa treatments, beach yoga and a choice of six restaurants, each bursting with Thai flavours.

 NH Collection Grand Hotel Convento di Amalfi, Amalfi Coast